New merit functions for multiobjective optimization and their properties: Introduction

 Multiobjective optimization is an important field of research with many practical applications.
 It minimizes several objective functions at once, but usually, there does not exist a single point that minimizes all objective functions simultaneously.
 Therefore, we use the concept of \emph{Pareto optimality}.
 We call a point Pareto optimal if there does not exist another point with the same or smaller objective function values and with at least one objective function value being strictly smaller.
 However, for non-convex problems, it is difficult to get Pareto optimal solutions.
 Thus, we use the concept of \emph{Pareto stationarity}.
 A point is called Pareto stationary if there does not exist a descent direction from it.

 Many algorithms for getting Pareto optimal or Pareto stationary solutions have been developed, including the scalarization approaches~\cite{Gass1955,Geoffrion1968,Zadeh1963}, the metaheuristics~\cite{Gandibleux2004}, and the descent methods~\cite{Fliege2009,Fliege2000,Fukuda2014,Tanabe2019}.
-However, from a practical point of view (e.g., estimating convergence rates), it is essential to know how far a feasible point is from the Pareto set.
-Within the context of optimization and equilibrium problems, one of the most commonly used tools to meet such needs is the \emph{merit (gap) functions}~\cite{Fukushima1996}, which return zero at the problem's solutions and strictly positive values otherwise.
-In other words, if we can minimize the merit function globally, we can obtain the solution of the original problem.
-For this reason, the merit functions should have the following properties: \begin{itemize} \item Their values at given points can be quickly evaluated; \item Continuity; \item (Directional) differentiability; \item Their stationary points solve the original problem; \item Level-boundedness, i.e., their level sets are bounded; \item They provide error bounds, i.e., they are lower bounded by some multiple of the distance between a given point and the solution set of the original problem. \end{itemize}
+However, from a practical point of view (e.g., estimating convergence rates and describing the duality gap), it is essential to know how far a feasible point is from the Pareto set.
+Within the context of optimization and equilibrium problems, one of the most commonly used tools to meet such needs is the \emph{merit (gap) functions}~\cite{Auslender1976,Hearn1982}, which return zero at the problem's solutions and strictly positive values otherwise.
+Merit functions were first proposed by Auslender~\cite{Auslender1976} in 1976 for variational inequality problems, and became widely known after Hearn~\cite{Hearn1982} re-proposed the same functions and named them \emph{gap functions} when studying the dual gap for convex programming problems in 1982.
+If we can minimize the merit function globally, we can obtain the solution of the original problem.
+For this reason, the merit functions should have the following properties: \begin{itemize} \item Their values at given points can be quickly evaluated; \item Continuity; \item (Directional) differentiability; \item Their stationary points solve the original problem; \item Level-boundedness, i.e., their level sets are bounded; \item They provide error bounds, i.e., they are lower bounded by some multiple of the distance between a given point and the solution set of the original problem. \end{itemize} It is worth commenting that merit functions have been extensively studied for more general problems such as quasi-variational inequalities~\cite{Franco1995,Fukushima2007,Gupta2012,Mirzaee2017}.
+For a comprehensive survey of merit functions for variational inequality and complementarity problems, we refer the reader to the work of Fukushima~\cite{Fukushima1996}.